In this article, we are going to discuss Trekking In Nepal with kids.

 2. Food and Drinks

 The trekking routes provide both traditional and western foods.
-Many kids like the traditional Dal, Bhat and Vegetables combination.
+Many kids like the traditional Dal, Bhat, and vegetable combinations.
 They also tend to copy and use their hands to eat their food like Nepalese.

-Dal Bhat Tarkari is said to give 24 hour energy.
-Try to have the local cuisine and snacks.
+Dal Bhat Tarkari is said to give 24-hour energy.
+Try to have local cuisine and snacks.
 They are organically prepared and nutritious.

 Being a vegetarian during the trek will keep your stomach healthy.
 You should bring along water purifiers.
-Drinking clean and purified water is a must for you and your children health.
+Drinking clean and purified water is a must for you and your children’s health.

 Clothing and Accessories

 The clothes should be comfortable and relevant to the weather.
-You should carry all the equipments recommended by the travel agency.
+You should carry all the equipment recommended by the travel agency.